High-dimensional Analysis of Knowledge Distillation: Weak-to-Strong Generalization and Scaling Laws: Analysis for model shift

 \section{Analysis for model shift}

 We start by examining the behavior of the surrogate-to-target model when there is a model shift $\btw \neq \btst$.
 First, we provide a non-asymptotic bound on the risk conditioned on $\btw$, and then we optimize this quantity with respect to $\btw$ (finding also a closed-form expression of the corresponding optimal value of $\btw$).
 In addition, we build a connection between our surrogate-to-target model and knowledge distillation \citep{hinton2015distilling}, as well as weak-to-strong generalization \citep{burns2023weaktostronggeneralizationelicitingstrong}.
+Finally, we extend our analysis to ridge regression in Appendix \ref{app ridge regression}.

 We note that when $\btw = \btst$, the calculations in this section simplify to the non-asymptotic risk characterization of the minimum $\ell_2$-norm interpolator, recently studied by \cite{hastie2020surpriseshighdimensionalridgelesssquares,cheng2024dimensionfreeridgeregression,han2023distributionridgelesssquaresinterpolators}.
 When $\btw \neq \btst$, the problem is instead equivalent to covariance shift in transfer learning, as formalized by the following observation whose proof is deferred to Appendix \ref{observation transfer s2t equivalency proof}.